wayneenxz/MindMunchies/README.md

 ## Features
 1. **Educational Flashcard Generation**
    - Analyze course material to create bite-sized flashcards covering key concepts.
+   - Algorithm can sieve through the input material and identify the main concepts to be highlighted.
    - Tutors can vet and adjust flashcards before student access.
    - Generate an optimal study schedule incorporating spaced repetition for long-term retention.